gpac/gpac/README.md

 - [ ] filters scriptable through other languages (python) ?

 # Testing
 GPAC has a test suite exercicing most features of the framework.
-Check the [tests readme](testsuite/README.md) for more details.
+As of 0.9.0, the test suite is in a separate repository [https://github.com/gpac/testsuite/](https://github.com/gpac/testsuite/), but is available as a submodule of the GPAC main repository.
+To initialize the testsuite submodule, do `git submodule update --init`.

+For more details on the test suite, check the [tests readme](https://github.com/gpac/testsuite/README.md).

 Per-commit [build](https://buildbot.gpac.io/) and [tests results](https://tests.gpac.io) are available.

 # Compilation and Installation